Reader Rabbit: 1st Grade: Reception

-Critical reception

 Common Sense Media said the game has a "nice mix of animation, song, and solid educational gaming", and declared it the "top first-grade title".
 Superkids deemed it "lightweight", "lively", and "entertaining".
 Tech With Kids thought the activities were "supportive, funny, and always upbeat", and described the learning activities as "fabulous".
 Edutaining Kids wrote the game was highly entertaining and positively compared it to Reader Rabbit Reading Learning System.
 Discovery School praised the game for its "exciting adventure storyline", "gorgeous cartoon world to explore", and "outstanding learning activities".
 The Washington Post said "this title makes the grade", unlike other Reader Rabbit titles.
 Reading Tutor said the game was a prime example of how Reader Rabbit puts educational games in the context of an interesting story line.
 Jeffrey Kessler who worked as a Learning Specialist for the Reader Rabbit franchise described the game as a clever mix of math, reading, art and emotion rather than a year's curriculum.
 During the inaugural Interactive Achievement Awards, the PC version received a nomination for "PC Edutainment Title of the Year" by the Academy of Interactive Arts & Sciences.

+Reader Rabbit: 1st Grade was given a 2002 Computer Software, & Games Award by the Canadian Toy Testing Council.